 A quick search—thanks again, Google!—suggests that I am not the only person to have had an overnight visit from the Citation Fairy.
 Some people have had publications added to their CVs, sometimes in fields they were not aware they were in, while others (sadly) seem to have suffered declines.
 A few lucky ducks, like me, discovered a random publication of theirs had been gifted with several thousand new citations.

 By the way, one of my current projects is about the institutionalization of measurement and scoring mechanisms across social domains.
 Here’s a recent paper about that, co-authored with Marion Fourcade.
 Roughly speaking, the argument is that the tremendous engineering effort being put in to automatically measuring, scoring, and ranking systems has interesting and possibly pernicious consequences in various markets, and for stratification processes.
 It’s a good paper.
 But, I have to say, now that I unexpectedly have a book review with more than 2,500 citations, I think we were a bit pessimistic.
 You should go ahead and read the paper anyway.
-Or at least cite it.All Posts by Date · All Posts by Category
+Or at least cite it.All Categories

 To receive updates from this site, you can subscribe to the RSS feed of all updates to the site in an RSS feed reader